Posts tagged wotlk

 - We wiped to the Twins twice.
 Once because someone fell off the balcony, and once because a hunter botched the MD because they weren’t used to having a shorter range.
 Then we aced it.

 - I think we had two waves of humanoids on M’uru.
 The tanks were never in danger of dying during phase one.
 And we killed Entropius before heroism dropped.

 - We also one-shot Kil’jaeden with ease, though we almost botched it when our melee brought Kil’jaeden down close to the next phase before the warlock adds from the 85% phase were dead.

-We followed our Sunwell clear with the first three bosses.
+We followed our Sunwell clear with the first three bosses of Black Temple.
 We then called the raid an hour early, so people could get an early night.

 On Thursday, we finished up Black Temple.
 We also killed Al’ar, Kael’thas and Vashj and again called it an early night.
 Some interesting notes:

 - Illidan never once reached his demon phase.
 We brought him down to 30% with five seconds to go on the first timer.
 This reset the timer, and we brought him down to zero before the second.

 In any case, we cleared all of Sunwell, Black Temple, the two most difficult T5 bosses, and Al’ar in a total of about seven hours.
 We could have done it faster if we hadn’t approached the raids in a relaxed manner.

 I’m not going to view 3.0.2 in a negative light.
 At some point, guilds stuck indefinitely on content need the be thrown bones shaped like dead bosses and epics.
 And to have micromanaged the changes on each encounter of TBC would have taken too many resources away from development of upcoming content.